About Me

 As understanding deepens, those shifts ripple outward — shaping how we relate to others, our work, and our lives more broadly.

-The way I work with clients is shaped by both my training and lived experience — you can learn more about therapy in Essex and how I work here.
+The way I work with clients is shaped by both my training and lived experience — You can learn more about how I work on the Work With Me page.

 My background and training

-I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and work in line with its ethical framework.
+I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and work in line with its ethical framework and practise under regular clinical supervision.

 My training includes: